Hudson's Bay (department store): The Room and West End Shop

-The Room is a luxury boutique found in selected Hudson's Bay locations, which features a curated selection of women's apparel from upscale brands such as Balmain, Emmanuel Ungaro, Halston, Gianfranco Ferre, Giorgio Armani, Moschino, and others.
+The Room was a luxury boutique that was found in selected Hudson's Bay locations, which featured a curated selection of women's apparel from upscale brands such as Balmain, Emmanuel Ungaro, Halston, Gianfranco Ferre, Giorgio Armani, Moschino, and others.
 Nicholas Mellamphy is the vice-president and buying director of The Room.
 Its namesake at the Yonge & Queen location in Toronto was established in the 1930s as the St. Regis Room, dating back to its time as a Simpsons store.
 It underwent a major renovation in 2009 by the design firm Yabu Pushelberg, with an increase to 21500 sqft in floor space, and expanding its stock from around 12 brands to 70 (including more "moderately-priced" options).
-The $5.3 million renovation was positioned by Brooks as part of a plan to increase The Bay's focus on high-end fashion; there were also plans to expand The Room as a featured department at other flagship locations.
+The $5.3 million renovation was positioned by Brooks as part of a plan to increase the Bay's focus on high-end fashion; there were also plans to expand The Room as a featured department at other flagship locations.

 The Room opened at the downtown Vancouver location in 2011, in the north-east section of the second floor.
-The 23,000 sqft department includes many of the designers available in the Toronto Queen Street flagship store, and some not available in the flagship store, including DSquared², Jeremy Liang, and Sid Neigum.
+The 23,000 sqft department includes many of the designers available in the Toronto Queen Street flagship store, and some not available in the flagship store, including DSquared2, Jeremy Liang, and Sid Neigum.
 The Room opened in the downtown Montreal Hudson's Bay store in late 2013.
 The Toronto version of The Room was relocated to a different part of the store in 2015 to accommodate a new Saks Fifth Avenue location.

-The West End Shop is the men's version of The Room.
+The West End Shop was the men's version of The Room.
 The Toronto Queen Street and the Vancouver Granville West End Shops recently underwent an extensive renovation.
 The current collection contains labels such as Hugo Boss, Ermenegildo Zegna, Armani Collezioni, Ben Sherman, and Strellson.

 Hudson's Bay Company Signature Shop

 The Bay offers products from the Hudson's Bay Company Collection in a dedicated store, including items such as the iconic Point Blankets, coats, bed sheets, bags, T-shirts, lotions, scents, and candles.
 HBC has also partnered with Canadian companies like Virginia Johnson, Pink Tartan, and Klaxon Howl to create exclusive, limited edition merchandise.
 Customized canoes and oars are also available.
 HBC has also teamed up with international companies for limited edition products, such as Steiff (heritage teddy bear, limited run of 2 500), and Best Made Axe Co.
 While the Hudson's Bay Company shops appear mainly in flagship stores and its Banff, Alberta location, products from the Hudson's Bay Company Collection (not including limited edition items) are also available at other locations, most notably the Point Blanket.
-The four-point stripes have also been trademarked worldwide, and are planned to be sold through international retailers which including Lord & Taylor in the US, and Colette in France, in an attempt to market HBC as a brand.
+The four-point stripes have also been trademarked worldwide, and are sold through international retailers which includes Lord & Taylor in the US, and Colette in France, in an attempt to market HBC as a brand.